macca448/TM1637_DS18B20/README.md

 4. OneWire < https://github.com/PaulStoffregen/OneWire >

 ### Sketch Functionality
-* Sketch is configured to use the FLASH/BOOT button of your ESP32/8266 to switch between Time and Temperature (℃) display
+* Sketch is configured to use the FLASH/BOOT button of your ESP32/8266 to switch between Time and Temperature (℃) display.
+  > NOTE: **`On change the display will clear and there may be a short delay till the second roll's and the display updates`**
 * Configure your timezone to have correct local time with auto daylight savings time correction
   ```
   const char* myZone PROGMEM   = "Pacific/Auckland";    //Zone list here < https://en.wikipedia.org/wiki/List_of_tz_database_time_zones >